0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 - Copy the `config.example.yaml` file.
 - Modify `servingUrl` to point to your publicly exposed URL.
 - Set `privateKeys` to your wallet's private key for the 0G blockchain.
+- Set `servingUrl` to your service's public URL.
+- Set `targetUrl` to your internal URL corresponding to the prepared LLM service.
+- Set `model` to the model name of your LLM service.
 - Save the file as `config.local.yaml`.
 - Replace `#PORT#` in `docker-compose.yml` with the port you want to use.
 It should be the same as the port of `servingUrl` in `config.local.yaml`.